kkyr/shellcheck-gpt/README.md

 # shellcheck-gpt

-Automatically correct script issues by feeding [shellcheck](https://www.shellcheck.net) analysis into an LLM.
+Automatically correct script issues by feeding [shellcheck](https://www.shellcheck.net) analysis into an LLM and asking it to make the corrections.

 ## Getting started